BenjaminSchaaf/daffodil/docs/reference/daffodil.rst

     Attempt to detect the given image's type and then load it into an :d:class:`Image` instance.
-The ``PixelFmt`` defines the internal storage format used by DIL.
+The ``PixelFmt`` defines the internal storage format used by Daffodil.

 Example
 -------

 .. code-block:: d

-    import dil;
+    import daffodil;

     auto image = open!Pixel24Bpp("foo.bmp")